Postdoctoral Fellow in Carbon Footprints of European Cities

-- The ideal candidate will either have demonstrated (a) quantitative modelling skills, or (b) strong English writing, policy analysis, and analytic skills, or, ideally, both
+- The ideal candidate will have demonstrated solid quantitative modelling skills, and good English writing, policy analysis, and analytic skills

-- The candidate with an ideal quantitative modelling profile (a) will have experience with input-output modelling, experience with ArcGIS, GDAL, or other spatial data tools, demonstrated programming skills (preferably Julia, MATLAB, Python, or R), fluency with large datasets, and experience with data visualization, including web presentation
+- Demonstrated quantitative modelling skills, for example with input-output modelling, experience with ArcGIS, GDAL, or other spatial data tools, demonstrated programming skills (preferably Julia, MATLAB, Python, or R), fluency with large datasets, and experience with data visualization, including web presentation

 - exciting and stimulating tasks in a strong international academic environment